kunjzk/community-juaaris/README.md

 1. Page design done with v0, free tier isn't too generous, might try easel: https://www.tryeasel.dev
 2. For reasons explained below, we will use NeonDB + Vercel.
 Luckily a separate backend is not required.
 We can "expose" APIs for the react component's consumption by defining js files in a new directory.
+3. Integrating Vercel with NeonDB + local development
+   - Spin up a NeonDB instance from the vercel dashboard.
+Got an instance in SG, default settings.
+   - For speed we will create tables using the neondb console instead of CLI or anything else.
+   - Use Cursor to generate the DDL from the Eraser ERD code.
+SQL is in the `sql` directory in project root.
+Migration instructions there too - important to version control all changes.
+4. Data transformation & upload to DB
+   - Asking cursor to read CSVs and create SQL statements is super duper error prone.
+It hallucinates like anything and struggles to implement complicated text parsing logic, and performing data processing based on "businesses logic".
+   - UUIDs are a pain to work with when uploading data.
+Would have been way easier to use ints initially, then alter tables later on to use UUID maybe?
+   - Solution: write business logic (parsing CSV) yourself, use cursor to generate python scripts that generate SQL.
+   - postgres schema validations is a LIFESAVER!
+Saved me from so many cursor hallucinations and painful debugging later on.
+Always always do this!

 ## Database Modelling & Choice